hackdanismo/books/README.md

 This will open the application in the browser: `http://localhost:3000`.

-## Organisation API
+## Organisations API
-The `organisation-api` is the API microservice that manages adding, deleting, editing and general updates to the organisations in the database.
+The `organisations-api` is the API microservice that manages adding, deleting, editing and general updates to the organisations in the database.
 This is created using `ExpressJS`.

 ### Run the API
 To run the API: